Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Hardware inspired ZNE

 Consider a variational circuit comprising of single-qubit gates and two-qubit gates arranged in $d$ structurally identical layers.
 We denote a single-qubit gate belonging to the layer $l$, applied to the qubit $j$ as $G^l_j$ and a two-qubit gate belonging to the layer $l$, applied to the qubit pair $(j,k)$ as $G^l_{jk}$.
 We define $T$ to be the set of qubit pairs to which the two-qubit gates are applied.
 The set $T$ is typically determined by the ansatz that is being considered.
 We use this circuit to variationally minimise a problem Hamiltonian $H$.

 Here we assume that the single-qubit gates are noiseless.
-This is in line with experimental observations that single-qubit gates have very low infidelities which do not influence the performance of our algorithm \cite{Akerman_2015, Ballance2016, Bermudez2017, Levine2018, Bruzewicz2019}.
+This is in line with many experimental observations that single-qubit gates have very low infidelities which do not influence the performance of our algorithm \cite{Akerman_2015, Ballance2016, Bermudez2017, Levine2018, Bruzewicz2019}.
 The two-qubit gates on the other hand are noisy.
+In those architectures where the single-qubit gates contribute a significant error (see e.g.~\cite{morvan2023phase}), it can be treated in the same manner as we treat the two-qubit gate errors below.

 We consider a simplistic noise model where the application of any two-qubit gate is followed by a transformation:

 where $q$ is the gate error rate and $\mathcal{E}$ is a completely positive trace-preserving (CPTP) map applied to the pair of qubits on which the gate operates.

 We consider inhomogeneous errors associated with two-qubit gates.
 We denote the gate error rate associated with $G^l_{jk}$ to be $q^l_{jk}$.
 We further assume that the error rate for a gate only depends on the qubit pair it acts on, that is $q^{l}_{jk} = q_{jk}, ~\forall (j,k)$.
 For simplicity our analysis neglects the role of state preparation and measurement (SPAM) errors and cross-talk errors.
 Thus, the set $\{q_{jk}\}$ and the channel $\mathcal{E}$ describe the error model completely.